1mh/pyqt-examples/src/03 QVBoxLayout PyQt5/README.md

     app = QApplication([])

 This time, we create a top-level window first.
-This will act as the container for the two button you see in the screenshot:
+This will act as the container for the two buttons you see in the screenshot:

     window = QWidget()